 Many generous community members leave a gift in their will to ensure the future of heartfelt healthcare at STEGH.
 Gifts of all sizes can make a significant difference.

-A planned gift can also provide valuable tax benefits and possibly an additional source of income for life.
-You can also make your planned gift in honour of, or, in memory of a loved one.
+A gift in your will or estate can also provide valuable tax benefits and possibly an additional source of income for life.
+You can also make your gift in honour of, or, in memory of a loved one.

 Please note: The STEGH Foundation recommends that you speak with your lawyer, accountant, and/or financial advisor to ensure the type and timing of your gift is right for you.